7 Fantastic Things To Do With Your Kids In Abilene

 Your kids have probably read about the zany antics of Cat in the Hat or the epic adventures of Stuart Little.
 Imagine how they'll feel when they see these larger-than-life characters standing right in front of them?
 Stroll through Downtown Abilene and you'll encounter 25 statues of characters from Dr. Seuss' timeless classics, as well as Dino Bob, Jack Frost, and The Three Little Kittens.

-Finding all these sculptures is the best kind of scavenger hunt (check out this handy map), but that's not all you can do here.
+Finding all these sculptures is the best kind of scavenger hunt, but that's not all you can do here.
 The National Center for Children's Illustrated Literature features exhibits showcasing the works of celebrated children's book artists, as well as hands-on art activities every Saturday.

 With so much to see and do, it's no wonder Abilene is the Storybook Capital of America.